-You are 24 weeks pregnant, your unborn child on the cusp of viability.
-You are pushing 40 and shouldn’t be pushing her out for another 16 weeks.
-This isn’t your first pregnancy, but you’re yet to hold a living, breathing newborn in your arms.
+I was 24 weeks pregnant, my unborn child on the cusp of viability.
+I was pushing 40 and I shouldn’t be pushing her out for another 16 weeks.
+It wasn’t my first pregnancy, but I was yet to hold a living, breathing newborn in my arms.

-On Easter morning, you awake to the crippling spasm of contractions.
+On Easter morning, I awoke to the crippling spasm of contractions.
 Five minutes apart.
-You know you must contact the labour suite, but you’re too petrified to articulate what is happening – it feels like the beginning of the end.
+I knew I must contact the labour suite, but I was too petrified to articulate what was happening – it felt like the beginning of the end.

-That was me in April 2018, and this is the tale of the conundrum that is my darling daughter, Matilda.
+This blog charters the journey of the conundrum that is my darling daughter, Matilda.
 She is the most joyful child imaginable, but her future is uncertain.
-She is outwardly the picture of health, but her kidney function is less than 30%.
+She is outwardly the picture of health, but her kidney function is less than 25%.
 She’s sharp as a dart, but her hearing is distorted due to Auditory Neuropathy Spectrum Disorder.
 For her, even the clearest speech is like listening to a badly tuned radio.
-She’s almost two, but she’s the same size as an average five-month-old and no doctor is sure why.
+She’s two-and-a-half, but she’s the same size as an average nine-month-old and no doctor is sure why.

 Our story starts with us entering a hospital that we were not to leave for over 100 days.
 Its conclusion is as yet unwritten.